Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic 2

-\begin{prop} Suppose that $p=2$ and $a=4$.
-The subgroup $H$ is always a blueprint for $\Vmin\oplus \Vmin^*$. \end{prop} \begin{pf} Of the $230$ semisimple classes in $F_4$ of elements of order $17$, all but two are blueprints for $\Vmin\oplus\Vmin^*$, as we saw in Section \ref{sec:f4}, with representatives $x$ and $x^3$, where $x$ has eigenvalues
+Of the $230$ semisimple classes in $F_4$ of elements of order $17$, all but two are blueprints for $M(F_4)$ (see (\ref{li:stratf}) from Chapter \ref{ch:strategy}).
+These two classes have representatives $x$ and $x^3$, where $x$ has eigenvalues

-on $\Vmin$.
+on $M(E_6)$.
 We thus may assume that every element of $H$ of order $17$ is conjugate to either $x$ or $x^3$.

-However, although there are $107766$ possible sets of composition factors for a module of dimension $27$, none of them has the eigenvalues above, up to algebraic conjugacy.
-Thus a semisimple element of $H$ of order $17$ is always a blueprint for $\Vmin\oplus\Vmin^*$, and so the result holds by Lemma \ref{lem:f4blueprintisblueprint}. \end{pf}
+There are $107766$ possible sets of composition factors for a $kH$-module of dimension $27$, but for none of them does an element of order $17$ have the eigenvalues above (up to algebraic conjugacy).
+Thus a semisimple element of $H$ of order $17$ is always a blueprint for $M(E_6)\oplus M(E_6)^*$, and so the result holds. \end{proof}

-\subsection{Characteristic $3$}
+\section{Characteristic 3}

 Let $p=3$.
+From the remarks at the start of the chapter, we may assume that $a\leq 3$.
+Of course, $\PSL_2(3)$ is soluble, and $\PSL_2(3^2)$ was proved to stabilize a line on either $M(E_6)$ or $L(E_6)^\circ$ in \cite[Proposition 6.2]{craven2015un2}.
+Thus we may assume that $a=3$.

-From the remarks at the start of this section we need only consider $a=3$, i.e., $H=\PSL_2(27)$.
-In the previous section we exploited the fact that most semisimple elements of order $17$ are blueprints for $\Vmin$.
+In the previous section we exploited the fact that most semisimple elements of order $17$ are blueprints for $M(E_6)$.
 We will do the same here with order $13$ elements.
-Of the $104$ semisimple classes of elements of order $13$ in $F_4$, all but seven are blueprints, since there are elements of order $26$ that square to them and preserve the number of eigenvalues.
+There are $104$ classes of semisimple elements of order $13$ in $F_4$.
+All but seven of these are blueprints for $M(F_4)$.
+We can easily see this by finding elements of order $26$ that have the same number of distinct eigenvalues on $M(F_4)$ as their square, and noting that elements of order $26$ are blueprints for $M(F_4)$ by Proposition \ref{prop:numbersforF4}.
+By Proposition \ref{prop:f4real} real semisimple elements of $E_6$ conjugate into $F_4$, and by Lemma \ref{lem:f4blueprintisblueprint} blueprints for $M(F_4)$ are blueprints for $M(E_6)\oplus M(E_6)^*$.

-\begin{prop} Suppose that $p=3$ and $a=3$.
-Either $H$ is a blueprint for $\Vmin\oplus \Vmin^*$ or it fixes a line on $\Vmin$ or $\Vmin^*$. \end{prop} \begin{pf} This is easier than the case of $F_4$, but will start in exactly the same way.
-There are fifty conspicuous sets of composition factors for $\Vmin\downarrow_H$, but for only seven of these do the elements of order $13$ come from semisimple classes that are not blueprints for $\Vmin\oplus\Vmin^*$, three up to field automorphism of $H$, which are
+\begin{proposition} Suppose that $p=3$ and $a=3$.
+Either $H$ is a blueprint for $M(E_6)\oplus M(E_6)^*$ or $H$ stabilizes a line on $M(E_6)$ or $M(E_6)^*$. \end{proposition} \begin{proof} This is easier than the case of $F_4$, but will start in exactly the same way.
+There are fifty conspicuous sets of composition factors for $M(E_6)\downarrow_H$, but for only seven of these do the elements of order $13$ come from semisimple classes that are not blueprints for $M(E_6)\oplus M(E_6)^*$, three up to field automorphism of $H$.
+These are